 Perhaps they understand the basics of Borrelia bacteria, but do they know that there are 20 varieties that can cause illness?
 Or that most Lyme sufferers carry at least two of those illnesses?

-Co-infections are common because there are hundreds of other bacteria than can be transmitted by ticks to humans.
+Co-infections are common because there are hundreds of other bacteria that can be transmitted by ticks to humans.
 Mycoplasma and Bartonella are two examples.
 The Borrelia bacteria is very hard to diagnose due to its ability to play hide and seek from antibiotics.

 Lack of Reliable Lyme Disease Treatments and Tests